matt-and-alicia/zillow-clustering-project/README.md

 - slight upward trend in log error as square feet increases
 - homes between 1,000-4,000 sq ft have quite a bit of variance in log error
 - Grouping features with clustering should be a better route for predicting log_error
+- Variance is lessens as the property value increases.

 ### Manual exploration with scatter plots:
 - No fireplace_flag in LA county, few in Orange County, and a lot in Ventura County